Kleptz Early Learning Center mural painted by Chris Rowlands and Lindsey Carter

 The district Wellness Committee sets goals for Nutrition Education and Promotion, Physical Activity, and Other School-Based Activities in an effort to enable students to establish good health and nutrition habits.
 The Districtwide Wellness Committee meets at least four (4) times per year and includes parents, students, educational staff, mental health and social services staff, school health professionals, members of the public, and school administrators to oversee development, implementation, evaluation and periodic update of this policy.

-If interested in learning more about becoming part of the Wellness Committee, contact Food Service Director Pamela Pearson at email@example.com
+If interested in learning more about becoming part of the Wellness Committee, contact Food Service Director Jordan Greve at Jordan.email@example.com

 A Wellness Policy Helps Create a Healthy School Environment

 Our wellness policy includes: